 Lazarus species, zombie species, whatever you want to call them, they’re out there and our teams are great at finding them!
 In particular, we have had incredible success during our surveys of the remote Rio Manduriacu Reserve.
 Most recently we have rediscovered the most beautiful glassfrog in the world, discovered a new glassfrog and named it after the local community, rediscovered Fugler’s shadow snake (PDF) after not being seen for 54 years, and discovered an adorable new species terrestrial frog.

-Our citizen scientists recently discovered a new species of glass frog (Hyalinobatrachium) in the Amazonian reserve of Payamino.
+It’s not only our trained scientists making discoveries though, our citizen scientists discovered a new species of glass frog (Hyalinobatrachium sp.) in the Amazonian reserve of Payamino.
 These imperiled amphibians have see-through bodies that help the males in particular blend into the leaves where they steadfastly guard their precious clutches of eggs.
 Extremely susceptible to pressures causing worldwide amphibian declines these delicate frogs rely on healthy and reliable, freshwater streams to reproduce.

 Our field teams have also re-discovered a spectacularly rare species of true toad called the Tandayapa Andes toad (Rhaebo olallai) which was thought to be extinct since 1973.
 Additionally, we have found many new species candidates including 30 frogs (Pristamantis), several snakes, one salamander (Bolitoglossa), and a handful of stick-insects (Phasmid).